travis-ci/docs-travis-ci-com/user/notifications.md

 ### Authorization for Webhooks (Deprecated)

-**Note: this method of authorizing webhooks is deprecated and will be removed on November 1, 2016**
+**Note: The `Authorization` header value described here is deprecated and will be discontinued on November 1, 2016**

 When Travis CI makes the POST request, a header named `Authorization` is included.
 Its value is the SHA2 hash of the GitHub username (see below), the name of the repository,